 - Miller Energy/KPMG: A putative securities class action alleging that KPMG conducted sham audits of Miller Energy Resources, Inc., grossly inflating the value of Miller Energy’s oil & gas assets, and enabling Miller Energy to perpetuate a years-long fraud that ultimately resulted in Miller Energy’s bankruptcy, as well as SEC charges.

 Ms. Posner has recovered billions on behalf of defrauded investors.
-Her notable successes include:
+Her notable successes include 5 of the top 100 securities fraud class action settlements of all time, including:

 - In re Schering-Plough Corp./ENHANCE Securities Litigation and In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation: Obtained $688 million for investors on the eve of trial, the third largest recovery ever achieved in the Third Circuit and District of New Jersey, the second largest securities fraud settlement ever against a pharmaceutical company and among the top 25 securities fraud settlements of all time.